by Dr. Irv Bromberg, University of Toronto, Canada

 |Perfect||5779 (14) = 2P7*||0||1|

 Those who observe only single High Holy Days yet live outside Israel can use the algorithm described herein either by modifying it to always use the rules for Israel, or by defining all locales as if they are inside Israel.
-This algorithm doesn't support the triennial Torah portion cycles that are followed by many Reform and some Conservative congregations, because the variants that they follow are too divergent to accomodate, and in recent history their rules have been subject to inconsistent changes.
+This algorithm doesn't support the triennial Torah portion cycles that are followed by many Reform and some Conservative congregations, because the variants that they follow are too divergent to accommodate, and in recent history their rules have been subject to inconsistent changes.

 I have specifically avoided using a direct "brute force" table lookup strategy (based on tables listing all parshiot for all Saturdays of all 14 year types of the traditional Hebrew calendar, including separate tables for the diaspora and for Israel), as is commonly found in printed works and probably many computer programs, even though such an algorithm would execute faster, because that approach is incompatible with calendar variants that allow any month to have 29 or 30 days, and because compiling all of the necessary lookup tables is a tedious and error-prone task.
 On the other hand, one who implements a computer program based on the algorithm and rules given herein will be able to automatically generate such tables (see also the heading "Verification" at the end of this web page), which might be useful for publishing error-free manual lookup charts.